des-felins/java-startup-time-springio/slides.md

 ---

-# Once upon a time, all was well in this startup...
+# Once upon a time, all was well in one startup...

 <style>
 h1 {